mlcommons/ck/docs/README.md

 * [Collective Knowledge Playground (CK)](#collective-knowledge-playground-ck)
 * [Modular Inference Library (MIL)](#modular-inference-library-mil)

+The goal is to help the community make it easier to reproduce research projects, automate benchmarking and optimization of AI/ML systems, and simplify transfer of research ideas to production across rapidly evolving software, hardware and data.

 See the [ACM REP'23 keynote](https://doi.org/10.5281/zenodo.8105339) and [MLPerf submitters orientation](https://doi.org/10.5281/zenodo.8144274)
 for more details.